dani931004/worldbox/README.md

 - Larger populations increase the chance of invention and cultural spread.
 - Behaviors like cooperate and share_food improve group survival.
 - Merging is rare and requires two adjacent humans that both know merge.
+- Delete evolution.json to reset; note that starting population grows slowly and is mechanics-limited, not CPU-bound.

 ## Future Enhancements